-Controlled breathing activates your parasympathetic nervous system—the 'rest and digest' response that counteracts stress.
+Controlled breathing may support parasympathetic activation—the 'rest and digest' response that counteracts stress.

 (Zaccaro et al., 2018; Ma et al., 2017)